The EX90 is Volvo's new flagship, an electric seven-passenger, three-row, all-wheel-drive SUV.

-It has an EPA-rated range of up to 308 miles, thanks to a 111-kilowatt-hour lithium battery that can charge from 10 to 80 percent in about a half hour at a public DC fast charging station.
+It has an EPA-rated range of up to 308 miles, thanks to a 111-kilowatt-hour lithium battery.

-This $80,000 SUV is equipped with cutting-edge safety technology, including a lidar sensor to support its advanced driving assistance systems.
+This $80,000 SUV is supposed to be equipped with cutting-edge safety technology, including a lidar sensor to support its advanced driving assistance systems.

 The controls are very confusing and distracting, including steering wheel and mirror adjustments that are done through the screen and only two window controllers that the driver has to choose between front and rear.